cscott/TurtleScript/README.rst

 The following is a potential implementation order for additional rendering tasks:

-1. Split crender.js to separate out the Widget definitions from the code which transforms a parse tree into widgets.
-Perhaps make the AST node definitions their own separate module as well?
+1. Split `crender.js`_ to separate out the Widget definitions from the code which transforms a parse tree into widgets.
+Perhaps make the AST node definitions their own separate module as well, instead of conflating them with token objects in `parse.js`_?

 2. Move parenthesization of expressions based on precedence from the transform code into the widget rendering.
 Parentheses should